 Practice Ethical Consumption: Support local artisans and producers who use sustainable shopping practices.

-Opt for Sustainable Transport: Wicklow is a compact city, making it easy to get around on foot or by bike.
+Sustainable Transport: Wicklow is a compact city, making it easy to get around on foot or by bike.
 If you need to travel further, consider using public transport or sharing a ride to minimise your carbon footprint.
 Bike rentals are readily available throughout the city, providing an environmentally friendly and enjoyable way to explore.

 —